Analytic bootstrap and Witten diagrams for the ABJM Wilson line as defect CFT$_1$: 1/2 BPS Wilson line and the displacement supermultiplet in ABJM

 \subsection{Weak coupling representation in terms of supermatrices}

 The goal of this subsection is to provide an explicit realization of the ABJM displacement supermultiplet in terms of the fundamental fields of the underlying theory.
 Since these fields live along the Wilson lines and in most cases they are obtained by varying the superconnection \eqref{superconnection}, they naturally possess the structure of a supermatrix.
 The lowest component of the multiplet $\mathbb{F}$ has quantum numbers $[\frac{1}{2},\frac{3}{2},0,0]$ and thus we expect it to be a merely fermionic object.
 On the other hand, the only field or combination of elementary fields with these quantum numbers, which can appear in the entries of the super-matrix, is the bosonic complex scalar $Z$.
-Therefore we shall write the following ansatz for $\mathbb{F}$, \be \mathbb{F}=i\sqrt{\frac{2\pi}{k}}\,\tilde\epsilon \,, \ee where $\tilde\epsilon$ is a fermionic parameter endowing $\mathbb{F}$ with its anticommuting nature.
+Therefore we shall write the following ansatz for $\mathbb{F}$, \be \mathbb{F}=i\sqrt{\frac{2\pi}{k}}\,\tilde\epsilon \,, \ee where $\tilde\epsilon$ is a fermionic parameter endowing $\mathbb{F}$ with its anticommuting nature~\footnote{We remark that $\tilde\epsilon$ is just a bookkeeping device to keep memory of the Gra\ss mann nature of the operator insertions when constructing their explicit representation in terms of super matrices, and it appears in the definitions \eqref{Fmatrix}, \eqref{Omatrix}, \eqref{Lambdamatrix}, \eqref{Dmatrix} of $\mathbb{F}, \mathbb{O}, \mathbb{\Lambda}, \mathbb{D}$ below.
+In any explicit gauge theory computation of four-point functions the presence of such fermionic parameters (each of the fields in the correlator shold have a different one) will result in an overall factor, which should be dropped when comparing the final result with any alternative calculation.
+In particular, there is no $\tilde\epsilon$ dependence in the correlators of the quantum fluctuations of the dual fundamental string evaluated in Section~\ref{sec:sigmamodel}.
+The fermionic/bosonic nature of these fluctuations is indeed already explicit in the corresponding fluctuation Lagrangian.}.
 To construct the next element of the multiplet we have to act with $\theta_a\,Q^a$ on the operator inserted in the Wilson line, where $\theta_a$ is a Gra\ss mann-odd parameter that we can identify with one of the fermionic coordinates of the superspace constructed in sec. \ref{sec:superspace}.
 In the four-dimensional case, the only contribution would come from the action of $\theta_a\,Q^a$ directly on the operator, since the connection and thus the (open) Wilson line are both invariant.
 This is not the case for operators inserted in the fermionic Wilson loop of ABJM theory.
 In fact there is an additional contribution coming from the variation of the Wilson line.
 However this amounts to ``covariantize'' the usual action of the supersymmetry on the operator as follows

 where $\theta_a$ and $\bar \theta^a$ are Gra\ss mann odd parameters associated to supertranslations.
 The commutators in \eqref{deltacov} and \eqref{deltacovbar} compensates the super-gauge transformation of the Wilson line induced by the supersymmetry transformation \eqref{susyvarL} with the matrix $\mathcal{G}$ given by